 pseudocolor.
-In Enhanced X-Windows, (1.)
-A class of color map in which a pixel value indexes the color map entry to produce independent red, green, and blue values.
+In Enhanced X-Windows, a class of color map in which a pixel value indexes the color map entry to produce independent red, green, and blue values.
 That is, the color map is viewed as an array of triples (RGB values).
 The RGB values can be changed dynamically.
 This is mutually exclusive to the direct color color map class.
-(2.)
-Also PseudoColor, a value.